-- The annual salary letter informs each faculty member of the faculty member's current salary, tenure status, rank, and level in rank (§3.2). - Duties are the essential contractual duties and responsibilities associated with a faculty appointment (§§3.6, 3.7, 3.8). - External activities are activities (compensated or uncompensated) that one performs for an entity external to the University (§3.5.6.1) - A faculty contract is a written agreement between an individual faculty member and the University that establishes or modifies the individual's employment status with the University. - A renewable contract is a contract that includes the possibility of reappointment (§3.2). - A terminal contract is a contract that does not include the possibility of reappointment (§3.2). - The letter of initial appointment specifies the specific terms and conditions of an appointment to the faculty (§3.2). - Reappointment is the appointment of a faculty member to a new contract for an additional term of service to the University. - For the purposes of this Handbook, teaching is defined as traditional classroom or laboratory instruction, as well as personal supervision of one or more students in a learning context for which academic credit is given or through which degree requirements are met (§§3.6.1, 3.9.3.1).
+- The annual salary letter informs each faculty member of the faculty member's current salary, tenure status, rank, and level in rank (§3.2). - Duties are the essential contractual duties and responsibilities associated with a faculty appointment (§§3.6, 3.7, 3.8). - External activities are activities (compensated or uncompensated) that one performs for an entity external to the University (§3.5.6.1) - A faculty contract is a written agreement between an individual faculty member and the University that establishes or modifies the individual's employment status with the University. - A renewable contract is a contract that includes the possibility of reappointment (§3.2). - A terminal contract is a contract that does not include the possibility of reappointment (§3.2). - The letter of initial appointment specifies the specific terms and conditions of an appointment to the faculty (§3.2). - Reappointment is the appointment of a faculty member to a new contract for an additional term of service to the University. - For the purposes of this Handbook, teaching is defined as traditional classroom or laboratory instruction and all technologically mediated forms (distance-learning, hybrid, on-line, etc.) of course instruction, as well as personal supervision of one or more students in a learning context for which academic credit is given or through which degree requirements are met (§§3.6.1, 3.7.1.1, 3.9.3.1).